vilisimo/steamCLI/README.md

 ## About
-steamCLi is a command line interface tool that allows a user to search steam for information about the game/app straight form command line.
+steamCLI is a command line interface tool that allows a user to search steam for information about the game/app straight form command line.

 ## Future